-Visual Survey of Flush: The best way to find psyllids is to examine new soft leaves as they are developing and look for the nymphal stage with its waxy tubules.
+Visual Survey of Flush for ACP Nymphs: The best way to find psyllids is to examine new soft leaves as they are developing and look for the nymphal stage with its waxy tubules.
 The adults must lay their eggs in new flush and so that is where they nymphs develop.
 The sampling procedure is simply to look carefully at terminals with new flush and count the number of nymphs per terminal in each of 10 trees on the NSEW borders and a central row (total of 50 trees).

 Tap Sampling for ACP Adults: If you want to know adult psyllid densities, use a clipboard with a white piece of paper inside a plastic sheet.
 Spray the plastic sheet with a mixture of a squirt of detergent mixed in a ½ liter of water.
 ACP knocked onto the clipboard will stick in the solution, giving you time to see, identify and count them.
 Hold the clipboard under a branch and strike the branch 3 times with a 12” section of pvc pipe (or other device).
 Then count the number of winged adult psyllids collected on the clipboard.
 Wipe the psyllids off of the clipboard after each count and re-apply the liquid as needed.
 Repeat this procedure in 20 trees (100 total trees) of the NSEW borders and center row.
 To see a video demonstration, click here Tap sample demonstration.